Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Methods

-For subject outlier detection, we examined the plots from data analysis.
-For subjects whose data visually looked significantly different from the average of the remaining 28 subjects, \rev{we checked the notes from the cybersickness study for a possible explanation}.
-For example, after observing the variation when Subject 10 was left out (\cref{fig:loso-sub-11}), \rev{we discovered from the notes that they felt extremely sick to the point of nearly throwing up, whereas the other participants did not feel such an intense level of sickness}.
-Another method used was observing if there were subjects that all models performed poorly on.
-For example, all models in this work did not evaluate well on Subject 26 prior to calibration.
-As mentioned in the study notes, Subject 26 had very noisy data from jaw clench muscle contractions.
-Although there were individuals that deviated quite a bit from the average of the remaining subjects, we did not remove any from the data because these distribution shifts were representative of how different people can and will have EEG variability.
+\RevisionText{We used the more rigorous ``leave-one-subject-out" (LOSO) evaluation method where one subject was left out of the train set to be the test set to evaluate model generalizability first before the subject-specific calibration phase.
+Since there was high inter-subject variability in EEG data, we visualized how different each subjects' data was compared to others out of the 29 subjects in the study.
+For subject outlier detection,} although there were individuals that deviated quite a bit from the average of the remaining subjects, we did not remove any from the data because these distribution shifts were representative of how different people can and will have EEG variability.
+More analysis is in the Supplemental Material \cref{sec:supplemental_subj_outlier}.

 {\textbf{\underline{Sampling.}}} To balance the class labels, we tried variations of under and oversampling.
 For undersampling, we randomly picked majority non-sick data to match the number of sick.
 For oversampling, we randomly replicated minority sick data until the classes were balanced.
 These approaches were not ideal, however, since with undersampling we lose data, whereas with oversampling repeating the same data does not provide new information to the models.

-{\textbf{\underline{Synthetic data for class imbalance.}}} A common method for generating synthetic data is Synthetic Minority Over-sampling Technique (SMOTE) \cite{Chawla_2002}.
-We explored several variants \cite{smote-comparison} and found Safe-level SMOTE, which generates synthetic data by using ``safe" samples identified by kNN, to be the best fit for our data.
-We used the smote-variants library \cite{smote-variants}.
-Since SMOTE uses kNN to interpolate synthetic data, it does not work well for high dimensional and noisy data like EEG.
-In earlier test runs, we observed that neural networks like EEGNet performed better with random oversampling.
-Thus, SMOTE was not used for the deep learning pipeline.
+Generating synthetic data for the minority class was investigated but found to perform worse than random oversampling for neural network models (more in Supplemental Material \cref{sec:supplemental_smote}).